-If you are one of those people who have a paycheck that fluctuates from week to week, creating a budget may be very difficult.
-If you happen to have various hours or are even paid based upon commissions, you know that your paycheck can swing from one extreme to the other week after week.
+If you are one of those people who have a paycheck that fluctuates, creating a budget may be very difficult.
+If you happen to have various hours or are even paid based on commissions, you know that your paycheck can swing from one extreme to the other week after week.

 What tends to happen is that people will overspend on the months when they have more money.
 It is just human nature.
 You’ll have to be willing to change your way of thinking.
-In order to ever make any change in your life, you have to commit to it (even if it is something difficult).
+To ever make any change in your life, you have to commit to it (even if it is something challenging).

-No matter how you are paid, you still must have a budget.
+No matter your income or payday schedule, you still must have a budget.
 There is no getting around that.
 Having an irregular income does add another layer of complexity, but it is not impossible to manage.
 I’m here to help you do just that.

 2. Estimate your income